 Implementation of Freeport-McMoRan’s sustainability programs is consistent with commitments set forth in company-wide policies.
 These policies, which apply to Climax Molybdenum Company, are aligned with the International Council on Mining & Metals (ICMM) 10 Sustainable Development Principles and applicable position statements, including those described below.

-We believe in doing business only with Suppliers who demonstrate the highest standards of ethical business conduct.
-The Supplier Code of Conduct is based on the Freeport-McMoRan Principles of Business Conduct and is provided to suppliers to ensure that our expectations are understood and followed by everyone involved in the company’s operations.
+We believe in doing business only with Business Partners who demonstrate the highest standards of ethical business conduct.
+The Business Partner Code of Conduct is based on the Freeport-McMoRan Principles of Business Conduct and is provided to business partners to ensure that our expectations are understood and followed by everyone involved in the company’s operations.

 The purpose of our Anti-Corruption Policy is to help ensure compliance by the company with the US Foreign Corrupt Practices Act of 1977 and other relevant anti-corruption laws, including laws in the countries where we operate.